 September 14, 2017

-In its latest “analysis,” IER promotes a study suggesting that wind turbines reduce “the productivity of surrounding vegetation.”
-In its conclusion, IER wrote:
+In its latest “analysis,” IER promoted a study suggesting that wind turbines reduce “the productivity of surrounding vegetation.”

-“Wind power is not only bird-killing, noise-polluting, eyesore-causing, cost-prohibiting and vegetative-decreasing, but its intermittency leads to periods of overproduction or power shortages that necessitate reliance on traditional technologies as back-up or on costly storage technologies.”
+“Wind power is not only bird-killing, noise-polluting, eyesore-causing, cost-prohibiting and vegetative-decreasing, but its intermittency leads to periods of overproduction or power shortages that necessitate reliance on traditional technologies as back-up or on costly storage technologies,” the IER report concluded.

 September 8, 2017

-Citing climate change denier Judith Curry, IER claims that human activity is not contributing to sea level rise:
+Citing climate change denier Judith Curry, IER claimed that human activity is not contributing to sea level rise:

 “Sea level has been overall rising since the last ice age, with some ups and downs.
 Sea level has been rising for the past 200 years. […] Humans are not going to stop sea level rise on the time scale of a few centuries by ceasing emissions of CO2.”